andywade84/gpt-diff-analyser/README.md

-Certainly!
-Here's a basic `README.md` for your npm package:

----

 # Git Diff Analyser

 Git Diff Analyser is a Node.js utility that leverages ChatGPT to analyse the changes in your git diff and provides human-readable feedback.
 This can be a valuable tool for code reviews, ensuring quality in your codebase.